 Vivaha means marriage.
 A common ritual where the bride abandons her family and adopts her husband’s name and family.
 In a Newari culture too, almost every ritual is as same as in other communities.
 But there is no need to go to the bride’s house for the groom.

-For the reason, as already explained in the ihi ceremony.
+For this reason, as already explained in the Ihi ceremony.
 But today, the groom also went with the janti for the marriage.

 This community does not allow marriage with cross-cousin and parallel-cousin.
-Traditionally, parents and go-betweens arrange marriage.
-But today we can see there are more love marriages than arrange marriage.
+Traditionally, parents and go-betweens arrange the marriage.
+But today, we can see more love marriages than arranged marriages.

 This rite seems more important to both the boy and the girl.
 In the girl’s case, she must have the Ihi and Bahra ceremony before their marriage and Bratabandha for the boys.

-Jankwa or Janku is an old-age ceremony which is a celebration.
-Normally, when a person reaches the age of 77 years.
-Along with it, seven months, seven days, seven hours, seven minutes, and seven-quarter.
-Besides this, there are further three more Janku ceremonies.
-Consequently, it again happens at the age of 83, 88, and 99.
+Jankwo or Janku is an old-age celebration.
+Normally, when a person reaches the age of 77 years, seven months, seven days, seven hours, seven minutes, and seven-quarter, they celebrate their Jankwo.
+Besides this, three more Janku ceremonies are consequently celebrated at the age of 83, 88, and 99.

-Auspiciously, people call the very first Janwa as “Bhimratharohan”.
-Likewise, the second one “Chandrarat Rohan”, the third one “Devaratharohan”, and last but not the least, the fourth one is “Divyaratharohan”.
+Auspiciously, people call the very first Janwa “Bhimratharohan”.
+Likewise, the second one is “Chandrarat Rohan”, the third one is “Devaratharohan”, and last but not the least, the fourth one is “Divyaratharohan”.

 The last but not the least ceremony left in newar society is the death ceremonies.
 All the Newars except the Laakumi and Jogi caste, cremate their dead bodies.
 According to the myth, the crow and the dogs are the ancestors as well as the god of death.
-That’s why people offered them offerings during the funeral.
+That’s why people offered offerings to them during the funeral.